-- B) habitat based on differences in the relative abundance of identified Secondary food tree species.
-Specifically, vegetation communities wherein secondary food tree species are a dominant or co-dominant component of the tallest stratum support significantly higher koala activity levels (and hence have a higher koala carrying capacity) than do vegetation communities wherein secondary food tree species occur at lower densities (Phillips and Allen 2014).
-This knowledge has resulted in the need to recognise a further habitat category Secondary (Class C) Koala Habitat as described in further detail below: - Primary Koala Habitat forest and/or woodland communities occurring on soils of medium to high nutrient value whereupon primary koala food tree species are dominant or co-dominant (i.e. ≥ 50%) components of the tallest stratum species. - Secondary (Class A) Koala Habitat forest and/or woodland communities occurring on soils of medium to high nutrient value whereupon primary food tree species are sub-dominant components of the tallest stratum species. - Secondary (Class B) Koala Habitat forest and/or woodland communities occurring on soils of low to medium nutrient value whereupon primary food tree species are absent, the tallest stratum instead dominated or co-dominated by secondary food tree species only. - Secondary (Class C) Koala Habitat forest and/or woodland communities occurring on soils of low to medium nutrient value whereupon primary food tree species are again absent and secondary food tree species are sub-dominant components of the tallest stratum species.
+Habitat Class Explanation Primary Koala Habitat Forest and/or woodland communities occurring on soils of medium to high nutrient value whereupon primary koala food tree species are dominant or co-dominant (i.e. ≥ 50%) components of the tallest stratum species.
+Secondary (Class A) Koala Habitat Forest and/or woodland communities occurring on soils of medium to high nutrient value whereupon primary food tree species are sub-dominant components of the tallest stratum species.
+Secondary (Class B) Koala Habitat Forest and/or woodland communities occurring on soils of low to medium nutrient value whereupon primary food tree species are absent, the tallest stratum instead dominated or co-dominated by secondary food tree species only.
+Secondary (Class C) Koala Habitat Forest and/or woodland communities occurring on soils of low to medium nutrient value whereupon primary food tree species are again absent and secondary food tree species are sub-dominant components of the tallest stratum species.

 Each of the preceding classifications reflect the different koala carrying capacities of the associated vegetation communities, with areas of Primary Koala Habitat capable of sustaining high density populations (i.e. > 0.5 koalas ha-1), whereas Secondary (Class C) Koala Habitat can only sustain low density populations (i.e. < 0.1 koalas ha-1).

 Collectively, the four major habitat classifications function to identify areas of Preferred Koala Habitat.
 As a component of this classification system a habitat code of "Other" was generally applied to those communities wherein koala food tree species were absent.

 However, there are many variables contributing to the distribution of koalas within a landscape.
-The limited extent of mapped Primary Habitat within the Southern KMP does not reflect the complex nature of the landscape in supporting the Important Population that has been identified as resident there.
-The population is adapted to a mix of Primary and

-Secondary (Class A) Habitat within a larger Secondary (Class B) and Secondary (Class C) Habitat landscape.
-It appears that in this area, all types of koala habitat and the surrounding vegetation network is important for the continued occupation of the landscape by koalas.
+The limited extent of remaining patches of Primary Habitat within the Southern KMP does not reflect the complex nature of the landscape in terms of its ability to support the Important Population that has been identified as resident there.
+The population is adapted to a mix of Primary and Secondary (Class A) Habitat within a larger Secondary (Class B) and Secondary (Class C) Habitat landscape.
+In the Southern KMP, all types of koala habitat and the surrounding vegetation network is important for the continued occupation of the landscape by koalas.
 The importance of existing vegetation regardless of type and class is also illustrated by the extent of fragmentation in Ballina Shire.
-For this reason, for the purposes of this Plan, all preferred koala habitat within the Southern KMP is defined as Core Koala Habitat (see Section 3.4).

 This plan is designed to work at a landscape level whilst acknowledging the significance of smaller areas of habitat and the role played by individual trees and species.

-Management actions within this Plan are written with the intention to retain the existing complexity of vegetation landscapes and increase the connectivity between those areas which area already vegetated and supporting koalas.
+Management actions within this Plan are written with the intention to retain the existing complexity of vegetation landscapes and increase the connectivity between those areas which are already vegetated and supporting koalas.
 This approach is consistent with the application of the precautionary principle and the categorisation methods recommended in the Recovery Plan for the Koala (DECC, 2008).

-Koalas living in Ballina Shire on the Alstonville Plateau are dependent on windbreak plantings of Tallowwood (Eucalyptus microcorys) or Forest Red Gum (Eucalyptus tereticornis).
-These plantings do not meet the formal definition of Preferred Koala Habitat, although they clearly support a significant number of animals both in residence and in transit.
+Koalas living in Ballina Shire on the Alstonville Plateau are primarily dependent on windbreak plantings of Tallowwood (Eucalyptus microcorys) or Forest Red Gum (Eucalyptus tereticornis).
+These plantings support a significant number of animals both in residence and in transit to other locations.
 Due to their location, function and presence on agricultural lands there is typically no regulatory role for Council in managing these windbreak areas.
-There are a number of unknowns with regard to these areas also, which include: